mpf game (command-line utility)

 Specify the name of the MPF default config file which is loaded before

-your before your machine config.
+your machine config.
 (MPF includes a file mpfconfig.yaml

 which is inside the MPF package which sets up default things like which